novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 But Kim Ah-young's eyes sparkled at Lee Hyun-woo's words.

-“Mental preparation?
-So, can you spare some time in Jeju Island?”
+"Mental preparation, you say?
+Well then, does that mean you can spare time in Jeju Island?"

 “Time?”

-“Yes, we might have some time to hang out together.
-You're staying there for 4 nights and 5 days, right?”
+"Yes, it seems we may have some time to spend together.
+You'll be staying there for five days and four nights, correct?"

 The employees of Jungle were split into two groups.